mizansyed/nestoria/README.md

 Nestoria
 ========

-This an API client for Nestoria property searches
+This is an API client for Nestoria property searches.
+This is an experimental project to learn Ruby

 ## Installation